UWPCE-PythonCert/PythonCertDevel/_sources/modules/class_introduction.rst.txt

 * Exercises will be started in class -- but you can finish them at home.

 * You are adults -- it's up to you to do the homework.
-But if you don't code, you won't learn to code...
+But if you don't code, you won't learn to code.
+And we can't give you a certificate if you haven't demonstrated that you've done the work.

 * To submit your work, you can do a gitHub "pull request" to the class repo.